An alternative foundation of quantum theory: The main theorems and theoretical results.

 This implies a large class of possible new state vectors

 but it does not follow from this that every superposition of the orthogonal ket vectors $|v_k\rangle$ can be written in this way.

-Note that $|\psi\rangle$ also has an interpretation in terms of some variable $\theta$ and some statement $\theta=u$.
+Note that $|\psi\rangle$ may also have an interpretation in terms of another accessible variable $\theta$ and some statement $\theta=u$.
 The physical situation may be that we know something about $\theta$ or know something about $\eta$, but we can also be without such knowledge.
 The most definite statement about knowledge of $\eta$ is of the form $\eta=v$, but we may also know probability statements of the form $\{ \pi (v_k) \}$, which is formalized by a density matrix